Celerway/metamorphosis/README.md

    workers instead of round-robin.
  * Write in batches.
 The client can be pretty smart about this, and I think we can retain our ability to spool messages for as long as we need.

+## Running tests.

+Since generting faults is such a royal pain we inject faults using [failpoint](https://github.com/pingcap/failpoint).
+Before running the tests run `failpoint-ctl enable`.
+Do not commit code without disabling the failpoints, `failpoint-ctl disable` will disable the failpoints again.

 ### Todo: Tls against Kafka